pagopa/azure-pipeline-templates/templates/terraform-summarize/README.md

 # Install tf-summarize

 Install tf-summarize in a debian-based linux agent.
+Using Tar Gz

 ## Usage